code-423n4/2022-10-zksync/README.md

 From the L1 side, For each L2 block, Merkle root with such logs in leaves are calculated.
 Thus, a user can provide Merkle proof for each `l2ToL1Logs`.

 *NOTE*: The `l2ToL1Log` structure consists of fixed size fields!
-Because of this, it is inconvenient to send a lot of data from L2 and prove that they were sent on L1 using only `l2ToL1log`.
+Because of this, it is inconvenient to send a lot of data from L2 and to prove that they were sent on L1 using only `l2ToL1log`.
 To send a variable length message we use this trick:

-- One of the system contract accepts a arbitrary length message and sends a fixed length message with parameters `senderAddress == this`, `marker == true`, `key == msg.sender`, `value == keccak256(message)`.
+- One of the system contract accepts an arbitrary length message and sends a fixed length message with parameters `senderAddress == this`, `marker == true`, `key == msg.sender`, `value == keccak256(message)`.
 - The contract on L1 accepts all sent messages and if the message came from this system contract it requires that the preimage of `value` be provided.

 #### ExecutorFacet